Muehlenbeckia axillaris aka Sprawling Wirevine

 Sprawling Wirevine, Creeping Wire Vine

-How to care for Sprawling Wirevine
+How difficult is it to take care of Sprawling Wirevine

 Sprawling Wirevine is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.